monash-human-power/MHP-website/src/markdown/subteams.md

 ---
 heading: Subteams
 subteams:
-  - name: aerodynamics
+  - name: Aerodynamics
-    description: The Aerodynamics subteam at MHP is chiefly responsible for the design and testing of the aerodynamic components of our bike, such as the outer shell and wheel covers.
-The key purpose of the external shell (referred to as the 'fairing') is to reduce drag on the bike.
-This means that the fairing is designed to optimise the airflow to increase the maximum speed that the bike can reach.
-Through the use of computational fluid dynamics (CFD), as well as experimental testing in the Monash Wind Tunnel, the team is able to make aerodynamic design choices that can have a significant impact on the performance of the bike in the field.
+    description: The Aerodynamics subteam at MHP is chiefly responsible for the design and testing of the aerodynamic components of the bike, such as the external shell and wheel covers.
+The key purpose of the external shell (also referred to as the 'fairing') is to reduce drag on the bike.
+This means that it is designed to optimise the airflow to increase the maximum speed that the bike can reach.
+Through the use of computational fluid dynamics (CFD), as well as experimental testing in the Monash Wind Tunnel, the team is able to make aerodynamic design choices that can have a significant impact on the performance of the bike.
     button_text: ""
     button_href: ""
     image: ../images/aero.png
-  - name: chassis & drive-train
+  - name: Chassis & Drive-train
-    description: "The Chassis & Drive-Train subteam is responsible for the design and manufacture of all mechanical components on the vehicle.
-This includes the structural frame (chassis) and the moving parts of the vehicle.
+    description: "The Chassis & Drive-train subteam is responsible for the design and manufacture of all mechanical components on the vehicle.
+This includes the structural frame (referred to as the chassis) and the moving parts of the vehicle.
 The design process involves modelling components through the use of CAD software and then verifying that they are capable of withstanding the relevant loading through testing on FEA software, or through hand calculations.
-The subteam utilises the resources available at the university to create the components, through manufacturing techniques such as welding, grinding, drilling and turning. "
+The subteam utilises the resources available at Monash University to create the components, through manufacturing techniques such as welding, grinding, drilling and turning. "
     button_text: ""
     button_href: ""
     image: ../images/chassis.png
-  - name: corporate
+  - name: Corporate
     description: "The Corporate subteam identify and engage the relevant external stakeholders to effectively facilitate the operations of MHP.
-This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport.
+This includes our flagship 'Build a HPV' school outreach program which promotes STEM and sustainable transport.
 They support the technical side by coordinating sponsorship, events, and marketing. "
     button_text: ""
     button_href: ""
     image: ../images/corp.png
-  - name: electrical
+  - name: Electrical
+    description: >
-    description: The Electrical subteam handles both the electrical and software aspects of the bike.
-There are no windows on our fairing, so the rider relies on this subteam for vision.
+      The Electrical subteam handles both the electrical and software aspects of the bike.
+There are no windows on the fairing, so the rider relies on the camera system designed by the electrical subteam.

       They design the camera and data acquisition system to improve the rider's safety and performance.

       The systems consist of Raspberry Pis, microcontrollers, and a network of sensors.
-They also create custom software to view and analyse data from field testing and control different systems on the bike.
+They also create custom software to record data from field testing, which is used to review and analyse the performance of the bike.

+      The camera and data acquisition system consist of Raspberry Pis, microcontrollers, and a network of sensors which are designed to improve the rider's safety and performance.

+      The camera system displays information to the rider during the run.
     button_text: ""
     button_href: ""
     image: ../images/electrical.png
-  - name: materials
+  - name: Materials
-    description: The primary purpose of the Materials subteam is to prototype and manufacture the fairing that covers the human-powered bike.
+    description: "The primary purpose of the Materials subteam is to prototype and manufacture the fairing.
 This includes undergoing a design process to test and optimise the quality of the fairing to ensure the aerodynamic performance of the bike and rider safety.
 The fairing is currently fabricated using the resin infusion technique which injects epoxy resin into carbon fibre while under a vacuum seal.
 Once the infusion process is complete, the carbon fibre is either painted or coated in clear lacquer and decals are applied.
-The team itself provides all members with hands-on manufacturing experience which includes but is not limited to creating composite components, the use of power tools and surface finishing.
+The Materials subteam uses power tools, applies surface finishing processes and creates composite components to produce the fairing. "
     button_text: ""
     button_href: ""
     image: ../images/materials.jpg
-  - name: rider development
+  - name: Rider Development
     description: The Rider Development subteam focuses on maximising rider output.
       Their tasks include cycling and strength training for the riders, competency training to ride the recumbent bikes, rider power plans for